nuprl/website/blog/_src/posts/2022-01-06-introducing-visr-md.md

 The elaborate method takes the VISr state, and is expected to provide a compile-time or run-time semantics.
-In the simplified case of `elaborate-fn`, this semantics takes the form of a function:
+In the simplified case of `elaborate-fn`, the VISr semantics takes the form of a function application:

 ```clojurescript
 (elaborate-fn [{:keys [count]}] count)